-Loeb cracked first and on 31st May 1924 he confessed to the murder of Bobby Franks, giving the police full details of the crime.
-State’s Attorney Robert Crowe turned this information over the Nathan Leopold making him realise Loeb had betrayed him.
+Loeb cracked first and on 31 May 1924, he confessed to the murder of Bobby Franks, giving the police full details of the crime.
+State’s Attorney Robert Crowe turned this information over the Nathan Leopold making him realize Loeb had betrayed him.
 He too confessed and described their actions on that day.

 The Trial of the Century

-With two confessions, prosecutor Robert Crowe started the case confident.
-He put over 100 witnesses on the stand, detailed the crime, the actions of Leopold and Loeb and their confessions to the police.
-Psychiatrists had said they had no remorse; they knew exactly what they were doing and carried out the murder purposefully and wilfully.
+With two confessions, prosecutor Robert Crowe started the case feeling confident.
+He put over 100 witnesses on the stand, and detailed the crime, the actions of Leopold and Loeb, and their confessions to the police.
+Psychiatrists had said they had no remorse; they knew exactly what they were doing and carried out the murder purposefully and willfully.

 The Defence Speech of Clarence Darrow – A Plea For Mercy